 Griffith is a small, skilled forward with excellent hockey sense and solid offensive skills.
 He has an impressive compete level that allows him to win pucks from much bigger defensemen.
 Offensively, Griffith’s best attribute is his hockey sense.
 He thinks the game at a high level and knows how to get the most out of his linemates.

-Griffith made his NHL debut with the Bruins on October 13th against Colorado and played in 30 games for Boston in the first half of the 2014-15 season before being assigned to AHL affiliate Providence in January 2015.
-His play with the Bruins suggests he can contribute to the offensive attack but his lack of size and strength and limited physical game are areas that need improvement if he is to stay at the NHL level on a permanent basis.
+Griffith suffered a knee injury that kept him out of the lineup at the start of the 2015-16.
+Once healthy he was assigned to the AHL's Providence Bruins where he has spent most of the year; appearing in two mid-season games with Boston during a call-up in late December.
+Griffith's play with the Bruins in 2014-15 suggests he can produce points but his lack of size and strength and limited physical game are an obstacle to him staying at the NHL level on a permanent basis.
 Long-term Griffith’s potential is somewhere between an offensively inclined third liner and a complementary second liner.